pifroggi/vs_temporalfix/README.md

 __*`backend`* (optional)__
 The backend used to run the model:
-* `cpu` CPU mode using PyTorch *(very slow)*.
+* `cpu` CPU mode *(very slow)*.
-* `cuda` GPU mode using PyTorch with CUDA support.
+* `cuda` GPU mode using CUDA.
 Requires any Nvidia GPU *(fast)*.
-* `directml` GPU mode using vs-mlrt with DirectML support.
+* `directml` GPU mode using DirectML.
 Works on most GPUs, but Windows only *(faster, high vram)*.
-* `tensorrt` GPU mode using vs-mlrt with TensorRT support.
+* `tensorrt` GPU mode using TensorRT.
 Requires an Nvidia RTX GPU.
 On the first run, this mode will automatically build an engine, which may take a few minutes.
 Changing strength or input dimensions will trigger rebuilding, but previously build engines are stored *(very fast, low vram)*.

 __*`tiles`* (optional)__
 A higher amount of tiles will reduce VRAM usage at the cost of speed.